opf/openproject/doc/operation_guides/packager/upgrade-guide.md

 If the URI contains `openproject_ce` as the username and database name as the example above, we can simply continue.
 Otherwise, note user-, database name and password just to be sure.

+### Step 4: Remove the openproject-ce package

+Remove the `openproject-ce` package from your system.
+For Debian/Ubuntu, run:

+    sudo apt-get remove openproject-ce

 ### Step 5: Remove the sources.list that defines the Community Edition package